 The Revised extenuating circumstances policy for 2019/20 (PDF, 164kB) covering the circumstances below is in effect from 1 March 2020 and remains in place for the rest of the 2019/20 academic year.

-Request a coursework extension, defer assessment to later in the academic year, or notify the University about absence
+Request a coursework extension, or notify the University about absence

 Absence from timed assessments

 Timed assessments are replacements for exams which you have a fixed period of time to complete.
-This might be a few hours within a 24 or 48 hour window, several days, or a number of weeks, depending on the assessment.
-Where you can see all your assessments in eVision, via MyBristol, timed assessments will be updated to show as type: ‘Timed Assessment’ or ‘Exam’.
+This might be a few hours within a 24 or 48 hour window, several days, or several weeks, depending on the assessment.
+Where you can see all your assessments in eVision, via MyBristol, timed assessments will be updated to show as type: 'Timed assessment or 'Exam.
 Where assessment information is held locally, your school will have provided this information.

 Coursework assessments have a scheduled due date and time, but you can complete them at any time up to that point.